 We regularly receive enquiries from people who want to know how to enter a caveat.
 Many people we speak to have heard the term “caveat” but do not know what one is or how it should be used.
-This brief guide is designed to help you decide if a caveat is appropriate in your case and if so, how to enter a caveat.
+This brief guide is designed to help you decide if it is appropriate in your case and if so, how a caveat can be entered.

 What is a caveat?